ab12gu/technical-notes/docs/manufacturing/wood/drywall.md

 - Wood and plaster are heavier, more expensive, and might not be fire retardant
 - the firerated drywall has fiberglass mixed in w/ the gypsum

+## Stud finder

+- works better if on edge across stud
+    - else will find first edge, but overshoot the second edge

 ## Lath + Plaster

 Used to use lath + plaster, where narrow strips of wood (lath) stacked with plaster